nathangrigg/Latex.bbpackage/readme.md

 that corresponds to your current cursor position in the Latex file.
 If you want to change the viewer, you can edit the first lines of the script.

+### Insert Latex Environment

+This prompts for an environment name and inserts the `begin` and `end` environment commands.

 ### Show log warnings and errors

 This searches through the log file for warnings and errors and displays them